Art-A-Hack/art-a-hack.github.io/app/_posts/2014-06-19-the-results-are-in.markdown

 bodyclass : "content post"
 redirect_from: /posts/2014/06/16/the-results-are-in/
 ---
-Our open call has now closed, and I'm pleased to say we had an incredible mix of varied and exciting applications for participation!
+Our open call has now closed, and we're pleased to say we had an incredible mix of varied and exciting applications for participation!

 The Art-A-Hack crew (Ellen Pearlman, Kent Rahman and Andy McWilliams) have put together nine groups that encompass twenty-one people.